-Serving Our Community for 55 Years!
+Serving Our Community for Nearly 60 Years

 Who's Who in Photo: Northridge Hospital Medical Center Breaks Ground on the Frederick Gruneck Tower. (l-r): Carl Cannata, Northridge Hospital Board Member; Jeri Holevas, Miss Northridge; Birch Bayh, U.S. Senator (D-Ind); David Hartman, Actor, NBC-TV’s Medical Center; Frederick Gruneck, MD, Northridge Hospital Founder; Byron Palmer, Honorary Mayor of Reseda; and Arthur Hunnicutt, Honorary Mayor of Northridge.